College of Health Sciences

 advancing the knowledge and skills for improving the delivery of health and

-human services.
 During the last year,

 which now joins the School of Nursing and the School of Orthodontics.

-of Health Sciences has a new building that features dedicated classrooms,
+of Health Sciences building features dedicated classrooms,

 faculty and staff offices, meeting rooms and state-of-the-art simulation and